 - Doll-faced Persian – These have large eyes and a short nose, but the face is not entirely flat.
 They are not the same as show-type Peke-faced Persians.

-The above breeds experience fewer health problems, but they are still more prone to illness than regular cats.
+These breeds are still more prone to illness than regular cats.

 Breathing issues are common in flat-faced cats.
 The medical term for this is Brachycephalic Obstructive Airways Syndrome (BOAS).

 Using this info, they concluded that cats who have the greatest disparity between their face and nose size have the most health problems.
 Extreme breeds are more likely to have respiratory problems.

 Why Do Flat-Faced Cats Struggle to Breathe?

 It’s difficult for flat-faced cats to breathe because their nasal pathway is much narrower.
 Not only are the nostrils thinner, but the internal nasal chambers are also smaller.
 This slows down airflow and makes the cat feel bunged up.

 It’s not just the structure of the cat’s nose but also its mouth that’s the problem.
-Flat-faced cats have an elongated soft palate which can make it difficult to breathe and swallow.
+Flat-faced cats have an elongated soft palate, making it difficult to breathe and swallow.

 Symptoms of BOAS

-The symptoms of Brachycephalic Obstructive Airways Syndrome range from mild to very severe.
+The symptoms of Brachycephalic Obstructive Airways Syndrome range from mild to severe.
 These include:

 - Dyspnea – heavy, labored breathing